AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Experimental Evaluation

 \subsubsection{Datasets}

 We randomly select 3000 market apps from AndroZoo \cite{allix2016androzoo} and also collect 3000 malware samples, including 1000 samples from MalGenome project \cite{DBLP:conf/sp/ZhouJ12} and 2000 samples from VirusShare~\cite{virusshare}.
-Then we also choose the open-source test suites of DroidBench \cite{DBLP:conf/pldi/ArztRFBBKTOM14} and ICC-Bench \cite{DBLP:conf/ccs/WeiROR14} as our micro-benchmarks to validate if \oursystem can complement the existing analysis tools.
+Then we also choose the open-source test suites of DroidBench \cite{DBLP:conf/pldi/ArztRFBBKTOM14} and ICC-Bench \cite{DBLP:conf/ccs/WeiROR14} as our micro-benchmarks.